 Saved from the crusher post 2.

 Our attention then turned to the interior of the car.
 We set about completing some minor seam welding around the rear towers, tidying a few areas and removing the factory seat mount brackets.
 The owner wanted different race seats from those already in the car so we also added some bars from the tunnel to the sills on both sides to fix the new seat mounts to.
 We also had a discussion with the owner about the cage.
 To meet the CAMS state safety structure design, we needed to add four extra bars.
-The owner Daihatsu_Applause_rally_car_roll_cagehowever wanted some additional side protection so double diagonal crosses were fitted instead of single diagonals.
+The owner however wanted some additional side protection so double diagonal crosses were fitted instead of single diagonals.
 In the main hoop we also added a harness bar along with the mandatory double diagonal cross to complete the cage.

 Whilst working inside, the fuel lines were relocated from under the car to inside the cabin.
 Being mindful of budget, running two new braided fuel lines and associated fittings would have been cost prohibitive.
 Instead we took the complete factory steel fuel lines from the donor and with minor mods, ran them down the left side of the cabin, reusing the factory retaining clips.
 Why relocate the fuel lines?
 Well the existing fuel lines showed signs of damage and kinking and the factory position was vulnerable under the car.
 One wayward rock could have easily squashed the lines enough to cut fuel supply and put the car out of an event.
 It was at this point that we also discovered the fuel pump was dead.
 The old fuel in the tank was drained, the tank inspected and a new pump and strainer fitted.
 A new filter and fuel hoses completed the system ready for start up.